hashicorp/terraform-provider-azuread/docs/data-sources/application.md

 The following attributes are exported:

 * `api` - An `api` block as documented below.
+* `app_role_ids` - A mapping of app role values to app role IDs, intended to be useful when referencing app roles in other resources in your configuration.
 * `app_roles` - A collection of `app_role` blocks as documented below.
 For more information see [official documentation on Application Roles](https://docs.microsoft.com/en-us/azure/architecture/multitenant-identity/app-roles).
 * `application_id` - The Application ID (also called Client ID).
 * `device_only_auth_enabled` - Specifies whether this application supports device authentication without a user.